vonajs/vona/packages-docs/guide/techniques/mode-flavor/introduction.md

 You can create a flavor based on any business need, such as customer, project, organization, etc.

-For example, let's assign a flavor named `customA` to customer A, providing a separate env/config configuration for customer A.
+For example, let's assign a flavor named `customA` to customer A, providing a separate env/config configuration for customer A

-* Enabling a Flavor
+* Enabling the Flavor

 ``` bash
 $ npm run dev -- --flavor=customA